Potassium is an important mineral, although it’s not any harder to get on a vegan diet than an omnivorous diet.

 I’ve put together a list of the top 30 vegan potassium sources for convenience, using data from the USDA’s food database.

-Surprisingly, bananas don’t fall in the top 30, despite being most people’s go-to recommendation for potassium.
+Surprisingly, bananas don’t fall in the top 30, despite being most people’s go-to recommendation for potassium (they do have a good amount, but you’ll have to eat many bananas to match the foods below, which most people don’t do).

 How much potassium should you eat?
 For adults of either gender, the NIH has set the RDA to 4,700 mg per day.